 Posted: August 5, 2020 by Argo Road Maintenance

-Our sixth and final ConeZoneCrews profile takes us behind the scenes to our Chetwynd mechanic shop where Adam Peterson tells us why he loves being a heavy-duty mechanic and what it’s like to care for the trucks and equipment you see on the roads.
+Our final ConeZoneCrews profile takes us behind the scenes to our Chetwynd mechanic shop where Adam Peterson tells us why he loves being a heavy-duty mechanic and what it’s like to care for the trucks and equipment you see on the roads.

 But, first, you’re probably wondering why we’re talking to one of our mechanics as part of our series on road crew workers.
 We were hoping you ask!